0xph03n1x/base64/README.md

 -d - decodes base64 to plaintext

-PS: Thanks to https://github.com/tobiaslocker/base64 for the base64 algorithm implementation :)Thanks to https://github.com/tobiaslocker/base64 for the base64 algorithm implementation :)
+PS: Thanks to https://github.com/tobiaslocker/base64 for the base64 algorithm implementation :)